zigster64/zts/README.md

 - Uses Zig like field tags in your template
 - Uses Zig `fmt.print` for formatting data
 - No funky new templating syntax, no DSL, no new formatting conventions to learn
 - Outputs to Zig `writer` interface.
-Plugs right in to web server apps !
+Use it in web server apps !

 Maintainable:
 - Control of the template logic is done in your Zig code, not delegated to the template engine